anlsys/xkomp/interfaces/stencil-1d/1d-stencil.md

 // 'x' means present on the device
 // '.' means not present on the device

+// ON THE HOST
+host = [xxxxx xxxxx xxxxx xxxxx]

 // READ with 1 ghost cell

-host = [xxxxx xxxxx xxxxx xxxxx] gpu0 = [xxxxx x.... ..... .....]
+gpu0 = [xxxxx x.... ..... .....]
 gpu1 = [....x xxxxx x.... .....]
 gpu2 = [..... ....x xxxxx x....]